-“The company is expanding at a rocket speed and there’s an enormous need for more workers.
+“The company is expanding and there’s an enormous need for more workers.
 That notwithstanding, getting a job here can be very very difficult because the employees come from all over the world.
 As you know, this is a foregn establishment – foreign investors are likely to be from Japan, UK and US.”
 Do you know with my master’s degree in Electrical design, it took me five years and a half to get in there?
 I threw a party after.” she giggled.

 “You should.
 Why not?”
 I said and wished.
 I didn’t like listening to a pessimist.
 She shouldnt be an angel of doom, sent to dash our hopes and expectations.
 If we should listen to her, we would lose hope of ever getting a job in life.
 I didn’t really blame her, It’s because she didn’t know me.
 I was a die-hard job seeker and for the company before us, my zeal would make the unexpected happen.

 “The thing is, it’s not just qualification that gets you there.
 You must be good at what you do and must be fast, smart thinker, ready to learn, learn and learn and then teach teach and teach fresh employees,” she said.